 Before looking into private student loans, prospective students should investigate federal student aid.
 Federal student aid may be more favorable than the provisions of private education loans such as providing a range of flexible repayment options including but not limited to, income-based repayment and income-contingent repayment plans, which other student loans are not required to provide.
 Federal Direct Loans are available to students regardless of income.
 If a student has exhausted all of his or her financial aid options (grants, scholarships, federal loans, etc.) and still needs money for school, he or she may want to apply for a private loan.
 These loans are generally based on credit worthiness rather than financial need.
-Please visit the school's Financial Aid website: mudfinaid.com to view the preferred lender list and detailed information.
+The school's preferred lender list for private student loans can be found on the school's website at the following link: fao.mudfinaid.com/fao/node/24.

-INSTITUTIONAL FINANCING PROGRAM
+INSTITUTIONAL LOAN PROGRAM